«Medicata» — the eRx platform with all-in-one app for prescribed medications

 The Start

-Damir has invited me to the meeting with his longtime partner Sergey - entrepreneur, venture investor, one of the founders, top manager of IBS Platformix, and founder of Laboratory Element – a company focused on IT in healthcare.
+Damir has invited me to meet with his longtime partner Sergey, an entrepreneur, venture investor, one of the founders, top manager of IBS Platformix, and founder of Laboratory Element, a company focused on IT in healthcare.

-They presented the idea and I saw a lot of potential to reshape the present practice and make prescribing and treatment much easier and effective and jumped in the opportunity without a doubt.
+They presented the idea, and I saw a lot of potential to reshape the present practice and make prescribing and treatment much easier and more effective.
+I jumped in the opportunity without a doubt.

 Russia's healthcare in 2018